wcarmon/docs/java/no-aop.md

 # Overview
 - What is Aspect Oriented programming (AOP)
-- Why should I avoid AOP
+- 18 reasons we should avoid AOP

 --------